-The Graduate Commencement Ceremony of 2013 will witness approximately 100 graduates receiving degrees.
-The ceremony will be held Saturday, May 18, at 3:30 p.m. in Cowan Hall.
+The Graduate Commencement Ceremony 2014 will witness approximately 100 graduates receiving degrees.
+The ceremony will be held Saturday, May 17, at 3:30 p.m. in the Rike Center.
 The ceremony will end at approximately 4:30 p.m.

 Hooding will start promptly at 3:00 p.m. on Saturday, May 17, on the Otterbein football field/track.
 The march from the football field to the Rike Center will begin at exactly 3:25 p.m.
 In the event of inclement weather, the hooding and line formation will be moved to the Clements Center indoor track.
 Notices regarding this will be posted at Towers Hall, Cowan Hall and the Campus Center.